TemperMichael/Instagram-API-Xamarin/README.md

 # Instagram-API-Xamarin
-An project in Xamarin which allows you to login on Instagram and get data from the endpoints of the Instagram API.
+A project in Xamarin which allows you to login on Instagram and get data from the endpoints of the Instagram API.

 # Screenshots